giantswarm/api-spec/README.md

 Feature branches shall be merged into `master` only when the API functionality they describe is implemented and available to users of the Giant Swarm API.

+### Hidden operations

+Some API operations contained in the spec are not yet usable, yet we want to have them in the spec already.
+These operations are marked using the `x-internal: true` attribute and filtered out before rendering the documentation.

 ### Conventions

 - Attribute names use only lowercase letters and the underscore as a seperator, like `attribute_name`.